dvhthomas/bitsby.me/content/about/index.md

 {{< figure src="me.jpg" title="The author as a younger man" >}}

 Hello, my name is Dylan Thomas.
 I've have a varied and interesting career in technology which all began on Sun workstations while studying geography.
 Yes, I'm a geographer by training, getting my BSc. in Human and Physical Geography at the [University of Reading](http://www.reading.ac.uk/ges/) (say "Redding" not "Reeding") in England.
-I moved the the United States from my native England many years ago and then got my MA in Geography at the University of North Carolina at Charlotte (UNCC).
+I moved to the United States from my native England many years ago and then got my MA in Geography at the University of North Carolina at Charlotte (UNCC).

 I was bitten by the computer bug as I tried to figure out geographic information systems and quickly came to the realization that I'd been doing it all wrong: text files and command line interfaces were the way to go, and graphic user interfaces just got in the way of doing work accurately and quickly.